getvariant/variant-server-stdext/README.md

 Writes trace events to an H2 database.

 Configuration:
-For server-wide default configuration, which applies to all schemas managed by a Variant server that do not define their own flusher.
+For server-wide default configuration, which applies to all schemata managed by a Variant server that do not define their own flusher.
 ```
 variant.event.flusher.class.name = com.variant.extapi.standard.flush.jdbc.TraceEventFlusherH2
 variant.event.flusher.class.init = {"url":"jdbc:h2:<url>","user":"<user>","password":"<password>"}